Do you have a best friend at work? Have you ever had a work BFF?

 Be intentional, especially remotely

-As already mentioned, working remotely adds several more difficulties to making friends at work.
+As we previously mentioned, working remotely adds several more difficulties to making friends at work.
+However, just because you aren't face-to-face doesn't mean you can't have meaningful interactions with your coworkers!

 Encourage referrals